 We study population and community dynamics in primarily coastal marine ecosystems with the goal of understanding the impacts of global change and the actions that could foster abundant wildlife and healthy ecosystems for all to enjoy.
-We use statistical tools, population genomics, and mathematical ecology to understand general patterns that stretch deeper in time, farther across the seascape, and across a wider range of species than would be possible with more traditional techniques.
+We use statistical tools, population genomics, and mathematical ecology to understand general patterns that stretch deeper in time, farther across the landscape, and across a wider range of species than would be possible with more traditional techniques.
 A sampling of our projects is below.

 How do species and communities respond to climate variation?

 Climate change and variability is not just an increase in temperature or change in environmental conditions; it’s also a velocity across the seascape as species’ preferred conditions move to new locations.
 While it’s clear that species distributions shift as climates change, our understanding of the mechanisms, causes, and consequences remain limited.
 A major challenge is to challenges us to integrate physiological, ecological, and evolutionary processes together to gain a predictive understanding of species responses.
 Can all species keep up with rapid climate velocities?
 How does climate interact with other factors, like habitat, food web dynamics, and evolution?
 How do individual species responses scale up to changing community composition?
 Why do some communities change composition quickly and others slowly?
 To date, we’ve focused largely on North American coastal species, building large databases of observations against which we can test broad hypotheses, as well as developing case studies and mathematical models to explore dynamics in more detail.